Pleasant View Christian School: Administration

 In 2003, former administrator Wayne Patton left the school.
 Wayne Patton was replaced by Stephen Parks, M.Ed., until the end of the school year.
 In 2004, Dr. Ken Riggs, Ph.D., became Pleasant View Christian School's administrator.
 In 2011, Dr. Seldon Buck became the school's administrator until Rusty Campbell took over in 2016.

 School board

 The 10 school board members are elected to alternating terms each year by the corporate board of the Northern Quarterly of the Cumberland Association of Free Will Baptists.

-During the 2006-2007 school year, the enrollment grew to about 500 students making the addition of three portable buildings and new teachers necessary.
+During the 2006–2007 school year, the enrollment grew to about 500 students, making the addition of three portable buildings and new teachers necessary.

+Demographics

+In the 2022 school year, Pleasant View Christian School's student body was: